urimons/urimons.github.io/README.md

-My name is Uri Monsonego, I'm a PhD in Neuroscience in Ofer Yizhar's lab.
-I study the "Mechanisms Linking Stress, Anxiety and Compulsive Behavior", and it is really hard for me to describe how much I hate programming.
+My name is Uri Monsonego.
+I'm a PhD student in Neuroscience at the Weizmann Institute of Science, working in Ofer Yizhar's lab.
+I study the "Mechanisms Linking Stress, Anxiety and Compulsive Behavior", and it is extremely hard for me to describe how much I hate programming.

 ------